amritchie/fish-diversity-molecular-evolution/README.md

 The main R code is run in three stages, which are to be sourced in order.
 Stage 1 produces sister pair selections and downloads molecular sequences.
 This results in a table of taxa linked to sequence accessions and pair assignments.
 Sister pairs are then manually grouped together into quartets, associated quartet-wise alignments are produced, and PAML programs are run to infer branch lengths.
 Alignments used in the analyses are in alignments/final_alignments.
 PAML outputs are in outputs/PAML_output

 In Stage 2, the PAML output is read, clade sizes are calculated and the final tables of sister pair comparisons are produced.
+To run stage 2, the 100 all-taxon-assembled (ATA) chronograms of Rabosky et al (2018, "An inverse latitudinal gradient in speciation rate for marine fishes", Nature), must be downloaded and placed in the trees folder (https://fishtreeoflife.org/downloads/).
 .
 In Stage 3, data transformations are performed and linear models are run.